openstack-archive/stacktach-shoebox/README.md

 binary data archiving library - supports uploading to object storage

+Json payloads and string:string metadata dicts are stored in local-disk binary files.
+The binary file format is versioned and tagged to allow for easy extension.

-There are ArchiveReaders and ArchiveWriters which are managed by RollManager.
+There are ArchiveReaders and ArchiveWriters which are managed by the RollManager.
 "Roll" comes from "roll over".
-When does a file roll-over from one to the next?
-There is only one Archiver active at a time.
+It controls when roll-over occurs from one Archive to the next.
+There is only one Archiver active at a time per RollManager.

 The RollManager opens and closes Archivers as needed.
 "As needed" is determined by which RollChecker that was